 - Requests for exceptions to how the property will be used.

 - Easement disputes.
-Easements are generally rights to use the property of another.
+Easements are generally the right to use the property of another.
 Sometimes, for example, a developer requests an easement to make access to the developed land easier.

 - Building permits.
-Local government require these permits before any work on the property can begin.
+The local government requires these permits before any work on the property can begin.
 Local building codes generally regulate how the work should be done so that it meets safety standards; environmental laws; and electrical, plumbing, and other building essentials.

 A variance is a formal request to alter the existing zoning approved use of the land.
 A zoning board can approve a variance if the property owner can show that the current use creates a hardship.
 For example, variances often request to change the setback requirements, add space for parking, change the allowed height (to allow additional offices), and other improvements.